Rhizobia

 Rhizobia are diazotrophic bacteria that fix nitrogen after becoming established inside the root nodules of legumes (Fabaceae).
 To express genes for nitrogen fixation, rhizobia require a plant host; they cannot independently fix nitrogen.
 In general, they are gram negative, motile, non-sporulating rods.

 Rhizobia are a "group of soil bacteria that infect the roots of legumes to form root nodules".
-Rhizobia are found in the soil and, after infection, produce nodules in the legume where they fix nitrogen gas (N_{2}) from the atmosphere, turning it into a more readily useful form of nitrogen.
+Rhizobia are found in the soil and, after infection, produce nodules in the legume where they fix nitrogen gas (N_{2}) from the atmosphere, turning it into a more readily useful form of nitrogen: ammonia (NH_{3}).
 From here, the nitrogen is exported from the nodules and used for growth in the legume.
 Once the legume dies, the nodule breaks down and releases the rhizobia back into the soil, where they can live individually or reinfect a new legume host.

 History

 The first known species of rhizobia, Rhizobium leguminosarum, was identified in 1889, and all further species were initially placed in the Rhizobium genus.
 Most research has been done on crop and forage legumes such as clover, alfalfa, beans, peas, and soybeans; more research is being done on North American legumes.